 About half of Wisconsin’s dairy workforce is undocumented.
 The workers are being paid less than what they would earn if they carried documentation.
 Undocumented workers cannot organize, do not complain, and they can simply be terminated if they become injured on the job.

 The agriculture and food industries in the United States rely on immigrant workers and literally could not function without them.
 It is a violation of federal law to hire undocumented workers.
 Employers who do not comply with the law may be subject to exorbitant civil fines and in some cases criminal penalties.

 Need Compliance Help?

-If you are a U.S. employer of international workers, obtain the expert legal advice and services of a skilled Dublin immigration attorney from the law offices of Sam Shihab & Associates.
+If you are a U.S. employer of international workers, obtain the expert legal advice and services of a skilled Dublin immigration attorney from the law offices of Shihab Burke, LLC, Attorneys At Law.

 Contact us today!